Nobody84/docker.webcron/Readme.md

 # Webcron
-Webcron is a simple Python script that makes web requests at regular intervals.
+A simple Python webcron script that makes web requests at regular intervals to multiple urls.

 ## Config file (jobs.json)